eparaschou/British-Airways-Analysis/README.md

-# British Airways Data Science Simulation on Forage
+# British Airways Customer Review Analysis

 * Completed a simulation focussing on how data science is a critical component of British Airways success
 * Scraped and analysed customer review data to uncover findings